 What does this accomplish?

 Well, what happens at the output when we mix the direct and the phase-shifted signal together?
-We get our phaser-effected signal with the expected number of peaks and valley sweeping across the frequency response.
+We get our phaser-effected signal with the expected number of peaks and valleys sweeping across the frequency response.

 We can get a similar “affected” signal to go back into the phase-shifting circuit by combining the feedback signal with the original dry signal.
-This will produce deeper cuts in the notches of the phase-shifted signal and more noticeable resonances at the peak of the signal.
+This will produce deeper cuts in the notches of the phase-shifted signal and more noticeable resonances at the peaks of the signal.

-Let’s have another look at the aforementioned snapshot of a 4-pole phaser frequency response that did not have any feedback (orange line) and compare to the same circuit with some amount of feedback (blue line).
+Let's have another look at the aforementioned snapshot of a 4-pole phaser frequency response that did not have any feedback (orange line) and compare it to the same circuit with some amount of feedback (blue line).

 Like any feedback circuit, too much can produce undesirable run-away effects.
 Keeping the feedback/resonance control at a safe amount is essential.

-Note that the feedback loop is not delayed and so the LFO will effectively modulate the dry and feedback signals to produce the same notches and peaks in the output signal.
+Note that the feedback loop is not delayed, and so the LFO will effectively modulate the dry and feedback signals to produce the same notches and peaks in the output signal.